-- 7. As the principle of development is established by the General Permitted Development Order (GPDO), the need for the call box is not a relevant matter.
+- 9. As the principle of development is established by the General Permitted Development Order (GPDO), the need for the call box is not a relevant matter.
 The appeal relates to a call box only and not any advertisement consent that may otherwise be required.
-Given the wide footway remaining, the proposal would not create a significant impediment to safe pedestrian movement or to those with a visual or mobility disability. - 8.
-I have no reason to consider that the call box would encourage anti-social behaviour as the design is not fully enclosed.
+The proposal would be in line with and next to other street furniture so that it would not create a significant impediment to safe pedestrian movement or to those with a visual or mobility disability. - 10.I have no reason to consider that the call box would encourage anti-social behaviour as the design is not fully enclosed.
 It would have a graffiti proof external finish intended to discourage vandalism, and there is nearby street lighting and natural surveillance of the site.
-There would be benefits of a fully accessible design to aid those with impaired mobility who rely on a wheelchair or scooter, and PV roof modules to generate solar power to illuminate the interior. - 9.
-I have taken into consideration other appeal decisions by another Inspector for similar proposals in the locality, but I have judged this proposal on its own merits in respect of its own individual siting and appearance.
+There would be benefits of a fully accessible design to aid those with impaired mobility who rely on a wheelchair or scooter, and PV roof modules to generate solar power to illuminate the interior. - 11.I have taken into consideration other appeal decisions by another Inspector for similar proposals in the locality, but I have judged this proposal on its own merits in respect of its own individual siting and appearance.